 Both of these scenarios, however, are entirely at your discretion.

-NOTE: At particularly busy bars, tipping might make you stand out from the crowd.
+NOTE: At particularly busy bars, tipping might make you stand out from the crowd!

-Or, take the historic London pubs tour
+Or, take our historic London pubs tour.

 It’s not a requirement to tip in taxis but it is customary simply to round up to the nearest pound or so and say, “keep the change.”